ultraq/thymeleaf-layout-dialect/thymeleaf-layout-dialect-docs/processors/decorate.md

 <div class="container" layout:decorate="~{layout}">
 ```

-Notice the `class` attribute alongside `layout:decorate`.
-That attribute will
+The `class` attribute alongside `layout:decorate` will be copied over to the
-be copied over to the root element of the template you are decorating.
+root element of the template you are decorating.

 This behaviour has been around since the beginning when Thymeleaf was a bit more
 limited in supported template types (ie: when it *had* to have a root element